Metroid II: Return of Samus

 22 Metroids Left

 As I head down the long shafts section, now is a great time to talk about the Space Jump.
-It’s a brand new ability, unseen in the first game and it absolutely defines the gameplay and environments of Metroid II.
+It’s a brand new ability, unseen in the first game and, with the Spider Ball, it defines the gameplay and environments of Metroid II.

 Metroid II prevents you from moving in the opposite direction of your jump, and it also restricts the Space Jump to a spinning jump.
 If you jump straight up, it’s impossible to chain another Space Jump.
 You’re stuck tumbling all the way back down.
 Since Samus will be in the Space Jump animation regardless of your angle for jumps after the first one, you need to get a good feel of the game’s jumping mechanics to make sure you never jump straight up.
 This means you end up rocking the D-pad left and right between jumps to make sure you perform a diagonal jump regardless of your timing.
 There’s also a time limit to chain another jump, so you can’t wait too long between your jumps.
 To add to the complexity, you are prevented from chaining slightly before you turn back into the crouched sprite and tumble back down.
 It’s complicated, and not intuitive.
 When you compare with recent 2D Metroid games, it’s downright ancient.
 In Metroid: Zero Mission, you can Space Jump, shoot an enemy, tumble-down for a bit in a crouched position, and go back to Space Jumping, all while staying airborne.